ivanhofer/typesafe-i18n/README.md

 ### Browser Support

 The library should work in all **modern browsers**.
 It uses some functionality from the [`Intl` namespace](https://developer.mozilla.org/de/docs/Web/JavaScript/Reference/Global_Objects/Intl).
+You can see the list of supported browsers [here](https://caniuse.com/intl-pluralrules).
 If you want to support older browsers that don't include these functions, you would need to include a polyfill like https://formatjs.io/docs/polyfills/intl-pluralrules/.

 ### General